 How to enable Administrator Protection in Windows 11

-You can enable Administrator Protection in Windows 11 for a more secure experience via the following two methods:
+You can enable Administrator Protection in Windows 11 for a more secure experience via the following methods:

 - Local Group Policy Editor